jsogarro/codestars/week_1/problemSet2.md

 ## Writing Assignment
-Using your Medium, account write a blog post about methods and message sends in Objective-C. You should speak and give examples about the different ways methods can be sent.
+Using your Medium, account write a blog post about methods and message sends in Objective-C. You should speak and give examples about the different ways messages can be sent.
 Describe how to create and call a method that takes multiple arguments and explain why method definitions are so verbose in Objective-C.